d23dffb107/Final-Project-2/README.md

 	Space invaders icon show up, but don't spawn space invaders yet.
 (Ri Jiu) 6/13/15:
 	Space invaders are spawn and if they collide with the paddle, that player loses points.
 No bullets yet.
+(Ri Jiu) 6/14/15:
+	Bullets get shot if there are space invaders on your side.
+Hit detection between space invaders and pacman, and space invaders and bullets.
+Changes to speeds.
+(Ri Jiu)
+	Spawning of powerups isn't 50/50.
+Space invaders are favoured 2:1.
 (Ri Jiu)